opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

 OpenSVC supports multiple parallel running heartbeats.
 Exercizing different code paths and infrastructure data paths (network and storage switchs and site interconnects) helps limiting split-brain situation occurences.

-Heartbeats are declared in ``<OSVCETC>/node.conf``, each in a dedicated section named :kw:`[hb#<n>]`.
+Heartbeats are declared in ``<OSVCETC>/node.conf`` or ``<OSVCETC>/cluster.conf``, each in a dedicated section named :kw:`[hb#<n>]`.
 A heartbeat definition should work on all nodes, using scoped keywords if necessary, as the definition are served by the joined node to the joining nodes.

 Each heartbeat runs two threads janitored by the agent daemon: **tx** and **rx**.

-The :cmd:`sudo nodemgr daemon status` and :cmd:`sudo svcmon` commands display the heartbeats status, statistics and each peer state
+The :cmd:`om daemon status` and :cmd:`om mon` commands display the heartbeats status, statistics and each peer state

 .. raw:: html